HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-The way preloading all our requests negates the impact of the resource hint, a similar problem occurs when we try to optimize and compress a resource that doesn’t need compression and is already small.
+The way preloading all our requests negates the impact of the resource hint, a similar problem occurs when we try to optimize and compress a resource that doesn't need compression and is already small.
 It is observed that 90% of uncompressed third party JS resources are &lt; 5 KB, and uncompressed first-party resources less than 10kb are only 8%.

 ### Minification